etredal/openCLT/README.md

 # Open Cross-Layer Transcoder

+Note: This project is not fully functional yet.
+With small~medium edits it should be, depending on your use case.

 This project implements a cross-layer transcoder originally based on the paper [Circuit Tracing: Revealing Computational Graphs in Language Models](https://transformer-circuits.pub/2025/attribution-graphs/methods.html).
 This is an open source project free to use.
 Cross Layer Transcoders (CLT) have become very useful for Mechanistic Interpretability research -- that is, the study of how an AI model works.
 We are hoping in the long run that we can model the architecture of AI in a human-understandable way, and CLTs are a good first step.
 This would have major implications in AI alignment, safety, and understanding, which would even allow humans to create more efficient and useful AI.

 ## Overview